s1liconcow/badgerdict/README.md

 ```

 The resulting wheel embeds the shared object located in `src/badgerdict/`.

+### Automated releases

+A GitHub Actions workflow (`.github/workflows/publish.yml`) builds the shared
+library, runs the test suite, and publishes wheels/sdists to PyPI whenever a
+release is published (or the workflow is triggered manually).
+Configure the
+repository secret `PYPI_API_TOKEN` with an API token generated from your PyPI
+account before running the workflow.

 ### Cleanup & caveats
 - Always call `close()` (or use the context manager) to release the underlying Badger handle; Badger flushes outstanding writes on close.